julia-suarez-deel/hasura_tutorial/docs/file-structure.md

 ## .env
 This file has the environment variables used in the docker-compose file, in other words, it has the database connection details, the Hasura ports, and admin secret passwords, anytime you need to see a parameter take a look at this file.

+> NOTE: Usually `.env` files shouldn't be added to a repository since they should be overwritten in the desired environment but for simplicity of this tutorial I included the file in the repository to enhance the development experience, be aware of this notice when you are building your actual project.